North Muskegon: Waterfront Living With a View Above It All

 On clear days, the sightlines stretch for miles in multiple directions - a panoramic experience that no other Muskegon-area waterfront location can offer.

-This is geography, not sales copy.
+This is geography, not hype.
 North Muskegon's elevated position is a genuine, significant differentiator in the Muskegon-area waterfront landscape.
 If views matter to you, consider the shoreline elevation and the sightlines it creates.
 A useful public reference point is Custer Park, where the City of North Muskegon describes a gazebo overlooking Muskegon Lake and notes that the park is a popular wedding location.

 What You Can See From Up Here